Photos from this trip can be found here.

 After last weekend’s hike to Sourdough Mountain, I was craving more spectacular views in the Diablo Lake/Thunder Arm/Ross Lake area.
 I narrowed my choices down to Davis Peak and Ruby Mountain since they were both in the vicinity of Sourdough and looked nonthreatening.
 I picked the latter because in one of the pictures I found in a trip report on Davis, the men were roped up near the peak.
-Maybe ropes weren’t required, but I didn’t want to chance it with two dogs.
+Unsure whether ropes were indeed required, I didn’t want to risk it especially with two pups.

 The trail to the east of the boulder field was unapologetically steep from the get-go, and it steadily shot straight up the mountain with no sign of easing.
 Snow appeared at around 3,000’ and I held off on putting on the snowshoes for another 400’.
 Somehow I thought the snow would just magically disappear after a while…not the case.